brandonsilver/jekyll-blog/index.markdown

 </p>

 ## About Me ##
 Hello there!
-I'm a senior in Computer Science at Oklahoma State University.
+I'm a graduate of Computer Science from Oklahoma State University.
 My interests these days are mostly centered around exploring the wide world of IT, with some casual [photography](http://www.flickr.com/photos/silverimaging/) and video gaming thrown into the mix.